 In the East, however, the Sabbath (Saturday) continued to be honored as a day; it was remembered as the day Christ rested in the tomb, and was eventually associated through him with the martyrs who suffered and died for Christ, then with all the saints (on one hand) and all the faithful departed (on the other).
 Saturday and Sunday became the two principal days on which the Divine Liturgy was celebrated in the Christian tradition.
 The most important Scripture readings were assigned to specific Sundays, and the next-most-important readings were assigned to individual Saturdays.
 (The parts of the New Testament that were left over were assigned for continuous readings on the other weekdays, Monday through Friday, except during the Great Fast, when the Divine Liturgy was not celebrated at all.)

 As we have mentioned, Wednesdays and Fridays were already set aside as days of fasting for Christians, and they became associated with the Gospel events which occurred on these days, according to the synoptic Gospels: the betray of Jesus on Wednesday, and his crucifixion and death on Friday.
-From the connection with his suffering, both days also came to be associated with the Cross of Christ; additionally, in the Byzantine tradition, Friday was used to especially remember the presence of the Theotokos and Ever-Virgin Mary, the Mother of God, as she stood at the foot of the Cross.
+From the connection with his suffering, both days also came to be associated with the Cross of Christ; additionally, in the Byzantine tradition, Wednesday commemorates the presence of the Theotokos and Ever-Virgin Mary, the Mother of God, as she stood at the foot of the Cross.

 The remaining weekdays (Monday, Tuesday, and Thursday) were given their own commemorations, in roughly historical order: Monday with the holy angels, Tuesday with the John the forerunner, the link between the Old and New Testaments; and Thursday with the holy apostles (who spread the Gospel throughout the world) and Saint Nicholas, patron of the Byzantine Churches.